-Checkatrade tradesman Kevin Robinson of Home Fixed suggested,
+Checkatrade member, Kevin Robinson of Home Fixed suggested,

 “If you’ve never had any trade credit, you need to find the most basic credit to apply for in order to build up your credit history, just as you would your own personal credit rating.”

 Get one good trade account up and running with positive feedback and ongoing negotiations become much easier as you can demonstrate a trustworthy profile.

 The best tip for a tradesperson is to go to the supplier in question and speak directly to whoever handles the credit.
 Introduce yourself and your financial plan, as mentioned above.
 Explain that to launch your services, you need to be building your trade credit history.
 Meeting face-to-face may appeal to the supplier and could contribute to their view of you as a trustworthy, responsible buyer.

 The supplier may have special terms available to new businesses to help you gain a credit history.